dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 **Learnings**

-- Switching datasets worked but still requires a lot of time to train for further fine prediction i.e Train more.
+- Switching datasets worked but still requires a lot of time to train for further fine prediction i.e train more.
 - LSTM involves a lot many experiments use bidirectional or not, use gru or lstm.
 Trying different combinations might help get even better results for each CNN architecture.
 - Further, we can make use of attention-based model and use language models which will make model more robust.